 Alone, alone, all, all alone, Alone on a wide wide sea!
 And never a saint took pity on My soul in agony.
 He despiseth the creatures of the calm, The many men, so beautiful!
-And they all dead did lie: And a thousand thousand slimy things Lived on; and so did I. – Samuel Taylor … Continue reading For Those In Peril (Paul Wright, 2013) – The Reality of Lore.
+And they all dead did lie: And a thousand thousand slimy things Lived on; and so did I. – Samuel Taylor Coleridge, The Rime of the Ancient Mariner.
+Paul Wright’s debut … Continue reading For Those In Peril (Paul Wright, 2013) – The Reality of Lore.

 The wrong man scenario is one that Alfred Hitchcock not only seemed to be obsessed with, but one that he made his own.
 When choosing the best of his “wrong man”, there’s no doubt that his 1935 adaptation of John Buchan’s The 39 Steps would at least reside near that top.
-The apparent master of … Continue reading The 39 Steps – Alfred Hitchcock (1935)
+The apparent master of suspense is firing here on all cylinders, creating ideas and … Continue reading The 39 Steps – Alfred Hitchcock (1935)

 That natural progression from film critic to filmmaker seems to be a route rarely traversed these days.
 The natural opposite of this is often a more comfortable way to explore both the medium and the craft, with many filmmakers writing books specifically after they’ve established a film career.
-Along with renowned critic and filmmaker, Francois … Continue reading If… – Lindsay Anderson (1968)
+Along with renowned critic and filmmaker, Francois Truffaut, director and critic Lindsay Anderson is one of the … Continue reading If… – Lindsay Anderson (1968)